Are the words and phrases in your content perfectly optimized for both Google and your visitors?

 I'm super excited to introduce our new algorithm for content analysis.

-After months of epic brainstorming, hard work, and intense testing, we’ve developed a brand new logic that incorporates AI, Machine Learning, and the page's rendering.
+After months of epic brainstorming, hard work, and intense testing, we’ve developed a brand new logic that incorporates to SEO AI, Machine Learning, and the page's rendering.

 But how does it work, and, most importantly, how will it help YOU get better results?